Music-making at St Mary's

 It’s musically everything from A-Z!
 We have woodwind, strings, brass, rhythm instruments and most probably a set of spoons somewhere.
 We like to tackle most things with a good tune regardless of genre.
 So, yes you get to play some classical, but add to that popular, jazzy, show tunes and novelty numbers of yesteryear.

-When appropriate we use a small instrumental ensemble, praise band or soloists for Sunday worship service.
+When appropriate we use a variety of small instrumental ensembles or soloists for Sunday worship service.

 Got any questions about the Community Choir (CC) or Community Orchestra (CO)?
 Read on or get in touch: